gruelingpine185/hacktoberfest-2023/README.md

 Welcome to the 2023 Hacktoberfest!
 In this repository, I'd like to see how many languages the Github community knows.

 __Unfortunately, the content that I have on this repo at the time of evaluation didn't align with the values of the event, so this repository has been excluded from the event.
-You can still get commits and your PR as you normally would.__
+You can still get commits and your PR as you normally would, but they will no longer count towards the Hacktoberfest reward.__

 The rules are simple: